How To Get A Medical Marijuana Card In Ohio

 Marijuana is legal in Ohio.
 House Bill 523, effective on September 8, 2016, legalized medical marijuana in Ohio.
 Patient identification cards are not being issued by the state of Ohio’s Medical Marijuana Control Program (MMCP) at this time.
-The program is expected to start issuing marijuana cards in September, 2018.
+The program is now issuing marijuana cards.
 If you are an Ohio resident and are interested in getting a medical marijuana ID card, this comprehensive handbook will give you all the information that you need.
 A MedCard is required to get legal processed cannabis under Ohio law from a licensed dispensary.
 This complete guide answers all the questions that have come up regarding How To Get Medical a Marijuana Card in Ohio.

 If you have any further questions after reading this, you can contact the MMCP program at: